Black Eagle Dream

 Nonetheless, he walked amongst his contemporaries as the culturally lacking invisible man.

 Years later, by chance and circumstance, he had moved to Las Vegas, Nevada.
-He began to meet many local people from Hawaii, who were streaming out of the islands in mass, leaving it to the wealthy, the hollywood elite, the rich asian investors, and a boatload of Americans and their money.
+He began to meet many local people from Hawaii, who were streaming out of the islands in mass, leaving it to the rich, the hollywood elite, the wealthy Asian and European investors, and a boatload of Americans and their money as well.

-Evidently, they appeared to be the only ones who could afford to live there, and prosper at the same time.
-Everyone else remained in survival mode.
+Evidently, they appear to be the only ones who could afford to live there, and prosper at the same time.
+Most everyone else remain in survival mode, or moved to the mainland.

 “Can I help you two?” the nurse asked.
 “Uh yes, my brother and I are here to meet with Dr. Campbell,” Walter replied.